Writing Assembler for Sega Genesis #5

 jmp FillBackgroundStep3

-After that, it remains only to collect rum using vasm, launching the simulator, and see the picture.
+After that, all that remains is to compile the ROM using vasm, run the simulator, and see the picture.

-Not everything will work out right away, so I would like to recommend the following Exodus emulator tools:
+Not everything will work out right away, so I want to recommend the following Exodus emulator tools:

 1. m68k processor debugger

-2. Changing the number of cycles of the m68k processor (for slow-mo mode in debugger)
+2. Changing the number of m68k processor cycles (for slow-mo mode in the debugger)

-4. Carefully read the documentation for m68k, used opcodes (not everything is as obvious as it seems at first glance)
+4. Carefully read the documentation for m68k, the opcodes used (not everything is as obvious as it seems at first glance)

-5. See examples of code / game disassembly on github
+5. View code/disassembly examples of games on github

-Pointers to processor execution sabrutines are put in the title of the rum, there is also a project on GitHub with an interactive runtime debugger for Sega, called genesis-debugger.
+Pointers to subroutines of processor exceptions are placed in the ROM header, also on GitHub there is a project with an interactive runtime debugger for Sega, called genesis-debugger.

-Use all available tools, nice old school coding and may Blast Processing come with you!
+Use all the tools available, have fun old school coding and may Blast Processing be with you!

 Links